-- From then on, pension accrual can only take place on a defined contribution (DC) basis; - The pension contribution will no longer be age-related (also known as flat contribution); - Surviving dependants' pension on death before the retirement date will be a percentage of the employee's salary, regardless of how long they have been employed; - From 1 January 2024, the joining age will be reduced to 18 years.
+- From then on, pension accrual can only take place on a defined contribution (DC) basis; Here, the amount of the pension is not fixed in advance and is partly determined by investment returns; - The pension contribution will no longer be age-related (also known as flat contribution); - Surviving dependants' pension on death before the retirement date will be a percentage of the employee's salary, regardless of how long they have been employed; - From 1 January 2024, the joining age will be reduced to 18 years.
 Please note: This change will apply regardless of whether the pension scheme has already been adapted to the Wtp or not.